jtleek/modules/02_RProgramming/Scoping/index.Rmd

 ## Scoping Rules

-The scoping rules for R are the main feature that make it di↵erent from the original S language.
+The scoping rules for R are the main feature that make it different from the original S language.

 - The scoping rules determine how a value is associated with a free variable in a function
 - R uses _lexical scoping_ or _static scoping_.
 A common alternative is _dynamic scoping_.